TajaKuzman/Applying-GENRE-on-MaCoCu-bilingual/README.md

 ## Steps

-1. Copy the notebooks 1-, 2- and 5- from the root folder (or ones of the folders from other parallel corpora) to a folder dedicated to the new parallel corpus.
-While running code, change the cells accordingly to the new language code.
+1. Copy the notebook "Complete-Pipeline.ipynb" from the root folder to a folder dedicated to the new parallel corpus.
-2. Convert TMX file to JSON, open JSON as a dataframe: 1-Bitextor-TMX-to-JSON.ipynb
-3. Pre-process data, save the document-based file as CSV: 2-JSON-sentence-file-to-doc-format.ipynb; add information on the discarded texts and general statistics of the corpus to the README
+2. Convert TMX file to JSON and pre-process data by runing the Complete-Pipeline.ipynb notebook; add information on the discarded texts and general statistics of the corpus to the README.
-4. Apply genre prediction to the file: change the file path in predict_genres.py and run the code in the terminal: ```nohup python predict_genres.py```
+4. Apply genre prediction to the file: define the file path in predict_genres.py and run the code in the terminal: ```nohup python predict_genres.py```
-5. Post-process the data and analyse the results; add information on the results to the README: 5-Post-processing-of-predicted-data-and-analysis.ipynb
+5. Post-process the data and analyse the results by using the notebook "Complete-Pipeline.ipynb"; add information on the results to the README.

 ## Preparation of the data

 Steps:
-- converted TMX file to JSON file, opened JSON as a dataframe (*1-Bitextor-TMX-to-JSON.ipynb)*
+- converted TMX file to JSON file, opened JSON as a dataframe
-- sorted all sentences based on the English source and then English sentence id to get the correct order of sentences (from here onwards: *2-JSON-sentence-file-to-doc-format.ipynb*)
+- sorted all sentences based on the English source and then English sentence id to get the correct order of sentences
 - discarded sentences where English text and text in other language come from different domains to assure that English documents are connected with the national domain in interest (appear in Slovene, Maltese etc. web)
 - discarded duplicated English sentences with the same par id (they exist because one English sentence was shown to be alligned to more than one sentence in another language from different documents - discarding duplicated sentences assures that there are no duplicates in English text, however it can destroy the structure of texts in the other language.
 We are only interested in English texts in this preparation of data.)
 - merged all sentences into English and Slovene/Maltese/etc. documents (based on the English source (web page URL) and Slovene/Maltese/etc. source (URL) each)
 - converted the dataframe where each sentence is one row into a dataframe where each document is one row (by discarding duplicated English documents)
-- discarded documents that have less than the median no. of words (English length) - less than 75 for Slovene, 79 for Maltese and Icelandic
+- discarded documents that have less than the median no. of words (English length) - less than 75 for Slovene, 79 for all other
-- discarded documents that have punctuation per no. of words ratio less than 0.015 or more than 0.2 (non-textual documents) (see notebook *2.1-Filtering-non-textual.ipynb*)
+- discarded documents that have punctuation per no. of words ratio less than 0.015 or more than 0.2 (non-textual documents)
-- saved the document format to CSV: Macocu-sl-en-doc-format-filtered.csv
+- saved the document format to CSV

 Analysis showed that all sentences from the original TMX file have bicleaner score higher than 0.50 - bad sentences must have been cleaned out before.